apache/gravitino/docs/docker-image-details.md

 The playground consists of multiple Docker images.

-The Docker images of playground have suitable configurations for users to experience.
+The Docker images of the playground have suitable configurations for users to experience.

 ### Hive image